ArtFogiel/Wanhao3DPrinter5s/README.md

 https://github.com/Jacotheron/Repetier-1.0.3-Wanhao-D5S

-I modified to support a thermistor (I'm using an E3V6 hotend) and the motherboard controlling a heated bed
+I modified to support a thermistor (I'm using an E3V6 hotend) and the motherboard controlling a heated bed Also added BLTouch support (need to test as I don't currently have a carriage that can hold it)

 TODO
 Update the thermocouple decouple code